Data Centers in Arkansas

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Arkansas offers a direct financial benefit through its sales and use tax exemption on qualifying data center equipment, software, and electricity.
-This program substantially lowers the capital expenditure required for new builds or significant hardware refreshes.
+Tax Advantage For Data Centers: Arkansas offers a significant financial benefit through a sales and use tax exemption on data center equipment.
+This incentive directly reduces the capital expenditure required for new builds or hardware refreshes, making large-scale deployments more affordable.

 Natural Disaster Risk

-Arkansas has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 64.08 out of 100 as of September 2025.
-The primary threats are atmospheric and geological, demanding that data centers be engineered to withstand specific regional hazards.
+Arkansas has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 64.08, as of September 2025.
+The risk profile is driven by inland weather phenomena rather than coastal or major seismic threats.